 The presiding officer must publicly announce at an open meeting that a closed session will be held.

-A state governmental body shall provide notice of each meeting to the secretary of state, who shall then “post the notice on the Internet.”
-Id. at § 551.048.
-Furthermore, the “secretary of state shall provide during regular office hours a computer terminal at a place convenient to the public in the office of the secretary of state that members of the public may use to view the notice.”
-Id. at § 551.048.
-“A county governmental body shall post notice of each meeting on a bulletin board at a place convenient to the public in the county courthouse.”
-Id. at § 551.049.
-“A municipal governmental body shall post notice of each meeting on a bulletin board at a place convenient to the public in the city hall.”
-Id. at § 551.050.
-“A school district shall post notice of each meeting on a bulletin board at a place convenient to the public in the central administrative office of the district” and shall give notice by telephone or telegraph to any news media requesting such notice after agreeing to reimburse the district for the cost of providing the special notice.
+A state governmental body shall provide notice of each meeting to the secretary of state, who shall then "post the notice on the Internet."
+Id. § 551.048.
+Furthermore, the "secretary of state shall provide during regular office hours a computer terminal at a place convenient to the public in the office of the secretary of state that members of the public may use to view the notice."
+Id.
+"A county governmental body shall post notice of each meeting on a bulletin board at a place convenient to the public in the county courthouse."
+Id. § 551.049.
+"A municipal governmental body shall post notice of each meeting on a bulletin board at a place convenient to the public in the city hall."
+Id. § 551.050.
+"A school district shall post notice of each meeting on a bulletin board at a place convenient to the public in the central administrative office of the district" and shall give notice by telephone or telegraph to any news media requesting such notice after agreeing to reimburse the district for the cost of providing the special notice.
 Id. §§ 551.051-.052.

 The governing board of a single institution of higher education, in addition to providing any other notice required under the Act, must post notice of each meeting at the county courthouse and in a student newspaper.
-Id. at § 551.055.
+Id. § 551.055.
 The school can also post notice at another place convenient to the public.
 Id.

 A governmental body of a water district or other district or political subdivision covering all or part of four or more counties must (1) post notice at a place convenient in its administrative office or political subdivision; (2) furnish the notice to the Secretary of State (who must post the notice on the Internet and provide during regular office hours a computer terminal at a place convenient to the public in the office of the secretary of state that members of the public may use to view the notice); and (3) furnish the notice to the county clerk of the county in which the administrative office of the district or political subdivision is located.
-Id. at § 551.053.
+Id. § 551.053.
 The clerk must then post notice on a bulletin board in a convenient place in the county courthouse.
 Id.

 The governing body of a water district, other district, or other political subdivision [not covered by the preceding Section 551.053] must post the notice at a place convenient to the public in its administrative office and provide the notice to the county clerk or clerks of the county or counties in which the district or political subdivision is located.
-Id. at § 551.054.
+Id. § 551.054.
 The county clerk(s) must post the notice on a bulletin located at a place convenient to the public in the county courthouse.
 Id.

 The following governmental bodies and economic development corporations must post notice of a meeting on the internet: (a) a municipality, (b) a county, (c) a school district, (d) the governing body of a junior college, and (e) a development corporation.
 This posting requirement is in addition to the other posting requirements.
 This section applies only to those governmental bodies or economic development corporations which maintain websites.
 A governmental body or economic development corporation which makes a good faith attempt to comply with this section is not affected by a technical problem beyond its control.
-Id. at § 551.056.
+Id. § 551.056.

 The written notice must indicate the date, hour, place, and subject of each meeting held by the governmental body.
-Id. at § 551.041.
+Id. § 551.041.
 The notice must specifically disclose the subjects to be considered at the upcoming meeting.
 Cox Enter.
 Inc., 706 S.W.2d at 959.
 In addition, as public interest in a matter increases, the Act requires correspondingly more detailed descriptions of the subject to be discussed.
 Id.
 Therefore, notice should specifically and fully disclose the subjects to be considered.
 Finlan, 888 F. Supp. at 783.
 As public interest in a particular subject of a closed meeting increases, the notice must become more specific than for open meetings.
 Id.